Technical Lead Power Electronics

 - Leading a variety of concurrently running projects

-- Working with the different product teams to gain an in depth product understanding, while using their expert knowledge of the latest technologies to create innovative power electronics systems and solutions
+- Direct involvement in working with the different product teams to gain an in depth product understanding, while using their expert knowledge of the latest technologies to create innovative power electronics systems and solutions

 - The development of battery management systems and assessment of alternative battery management solutions and topologies depending on the product requirements